 “Kodapor” (Swedish for “Coding Monkeys”) is a Facebook-community for programmers in Sweden.
 In the midst of the outbreak of covid-19, I saw a post of someone who wanted to create a chatbot in order to reduce the strain on the burdened health system in Sweden.
-He, Ludvig, CTO and founder of Narratory) was looking for volunteers that could help out with this project.
+The project leader was looking for volunteers that could help out with this project.
 I decided to join the project.

 I introduced myself and asked if there was anything a person with a background like me (no real coding experience, but good at writing) could do and right away, I got a task to translate some of the content.
 I got right to it, and then I got another task on top of another task, and I was in.